Learn about the Harlem Renaissance

 Part of our series of Black History Month resources to educate and engage your class

 During Black History Month, we think about the racism Black people experience in the past and the present day, and celebrate Black achievements.

-In this resource, suitable for reading ages of 14+, students learn about the Harlem Renaissance of the 1920s, when Black culture flourished in New York City.
+In this resource, suitable for reading ages of 14+, learners study about the Harlem Renaissance of the 1920s, when Black culture flourished in New York City.
 The resource includes:

-- A rich, descriptive text.
-Students read a summary of the topic, rich in challenging Tier 2 vocabulary.
+- A rich, descriptive text: learners read a summary of the topic, rich in challenging Tier 2 vocabulary

 You may also be interested in sharing our other Black History Month resources with your classes:

 Muhammad Ali - learn about the Black American’s achievements in the boxing ring and as an activist for Black rights.

 Apartheid - learn about the discrimination faced by Black people in South Africa and the long struggle for equal rights.